Last Updated on January 9, 2023 by Pamela

 And you may even take an obscene amount of photos while you’re at it – we certainly do!

 There are multiple ways to explore Montmorency Falls, Quebec City: take the cable car to the top and walk back down, take the cable car up and down, walk the 480+ stairs up to the cliffside to the top of the waterfalls, or park at the top and walk around a little before returning to your car.

 Experience the roar of the water as it rushes over the cliff and falls into the Saint-Lawrence River, and feel the spray on your face as you climb the 480+ wooden stairs clinging to the cliffside – don’t worry, there are several look-out points along the way if you need to catch your breath or snap a couple (or twenty) photos.

-Once you have reached the top, make your way to the suspension bridge for a look of the waterfalls from above – as well as stunning views of Ile d’Orleans and Quebec City in the distance.
+Once you have reached the top, make your way to the suspension bridge for a look at the waterfalls from above – as well as stunning views of Ile d’Orleans and Quebec City in the distance.

 It is a tough choice, the waterfalls and surrounding foliage are pretty most of the year: spring when the trees and flowers and in blossom, summer when the heat of the sun kisses your skin, autumn when the trees turn gold and rust and ruby, and winter when everything is white and sparkly.